scriptPilot/app-framework/docs/icon-fonts.md

 ## Legacy support

 To display icon fonts in older browsers and Android versions, App Framework will automatically replace ligatures to code.
-Currently, this works only for the Material icon font.
+Currently, this works only for the Material icon fonts.

 Example: `<f7-icon material "done" />` will generate `<i class="material-icons">&#xE876;</i>`